Foundational Curriculum & Cross Cultural Engagement

 ACT/SAT English score is 21/500 or less, ENG 100 is required

-[Detailed policy available in the Cross-Cultural Office or online at www.asbury.edu/offices/cross-cultural-experience/resources-faculty]
+[More information available in the Global Engagement Office or online at Cross Cultural Engagement]

-All traditional undergraduate students seeking an Asbury University Bachelor’s degree (including transfer students with less than sixty hours of credit at the time of matriculation) will be required to satisfy the Cross-Cultural Experience.
-Students with an Asbury Associate’s degree who continue for a Bachelor’s must complete the Cross-Cultural Experience.
+All traditional undergraduate students seeking an Asbury University Bachelor’s degree (including transfer students with less than sixty hours of credit at the time of matriculation) will be required to satisfy the Cross-Cultural Engagement.
+International students or those who have lived extensively outside of the US and Canada may not have to travel to complete their CCE requirement but they must satisfy the paperwork and academic requirements.
+Students with an Asbury Associate’s degree who continue for a Bachelor’s must complete the Cross-Cultural Engagement.
+A student cannot graduate until the Cross-Cultural Engagement has been completed.

-2. Exposure to various levels of ethnic diversity: such as language, customs, and worldviews.
+2. Exposure to various levels of ethnic and cultural diversity: such as language, customs, and worldviews

-5. Length: Minimum of six consecutive nights in context.
+4. Length: Minimum of six consecutive nights in context

-2. Participation in an approved cross-cultural travel course, sponsored by an Asbury University faculty member/department
+2. Participation in an approved cross-cultural, short-term travel course, sponsored by an Asbury University faculty member and/or department

-3. Participation in an approved non-Asbury University program sponsored by groups such as: a mission agency, a local church, a denomination, or a para-church group.
+3. Participation in an approved non-Asbury University program that meets the Cross-Cultural Engagement criteria and is sponsored by groups such as: a mission agency, a local church, a denomination, a para-church group, or non-profit organization

 4. Participation in the Asbury Initiative Program

-- All students traveling abroad under Asbury University authority must obtain an International Student Identification Card (ISIC), which is available through our CCE Office.
+4. All students traveling abroad under Asbury University authority must obtain an International Student Identification Card (ISIC), which is available directly through the GEO Office.

 1. If an Asbury University class trip is cancelled due to low enrollment or United States Travel Warning a refund may be requested.